Blackpool North railway station: Electrification

 In November 2010, it was announced that the lines between Blackpool, Preston and Manchester would be electrified.

 This resulted in the semaphore signalling at the station being replaced by modern colour lights, controlled from the WCML North Rail Operating Centre in Manchester and the station track and platform layout being altered, with the eight curved platforms reduced to six and on a straighter alignment than previously.
 The project was due for completion by May 2016, with the line onwards to Manchester following by the end of the year.
 This was subsequently pushed back twice: first to March 2017 and then again to early 2018 (after contractors Balfour Beatty pulled out), so that the track remodelling and resignalling work could be carried out at the same time as the wiring, reducing disruption to passengers (as only one period of closure would be required).

 The remodelling required the station to be completely closed for a significant period of time (up to 18 weeks according to Network Rail), with additional weekend and evening blocks before and after.
 Replacement buses to Preston operated during the closure.
 The station was closed until 16 April 2018 for the work to take place.
 A major rebuild and upgrade of the nearby carriage servicing depot was carried out at the same time.
+The signalbox itself closed in October 2017.